New York Nursing Home Overlooks a Resident’s Wound

-Michelle Eliason, MS, OTR/L, C.D.S is both an occupational therapist and CARES Dementia Specialist.
+Michelle Eliason, MS, OTR/L, C.D.S, CKTS is both an occupational therapist and CARES Dementia Specialist.
 She has been an elder care professional for 7+ years.
 Working in various aspects of the elder care industry has given her a generalist skill set and a broad knowledge base of elder care approaches and resources.
 Michelle is passionate about influencing the elder care industry advocating against nursing home negligence and elder abuse, and working with older adults to enable them to live in their own homes throughout the aging process.